-Juan Ibarra, MPH., MSW, Dr.PH, Board Member, is a skilled, thoughtful health professional who has been involved in public health research and mentoring youth for years.
+Juan Ibarra (MPH, MSW, Ph.D) is a skilled, thoughtful health professional who has been involved in public health research and youth mentorship for years.
 He met Dr. Winkleby in 1990 when he participated in SMYSP and has been involved with outreach and mentoring youth ever since.

-When he was five, the family settled in Stockton.
-By the 4th grade he began to excel in school under the influence of his brother Raul.
+When he was five, the family settled in Stockton, CA. By 4th grade, he began to excel in school under the influence of his brother Raul.
 When he was in the 8th grade, Dr. Ibarra’s family suffered a terrible tragedy.
 In the early morning before his parents left for the fields, an intruder killed both of his parents.
 He left Stockton to live with his sister in Menlo Park and attended Sequoia High School, excelling in math and science.
-In 1990, Dr. Ibarra’s math teacher encouraged him to apply to SMYSP where his love for science was furthered during anatomy and hospital internships.
+In 1990, Dr. Ibarra’s math teacher encouraged him to apply to SMYSP where his love for science was cultivated.

-Soon after, he accepted a job as a communicable disease investigator with Santa Clara County where he was known for his cultural sensitivity and was named the Santa Clara Public Health Department employee of the year in 1999.
-Following a joint Masters degree in Social Work and Public Health at San Diego State University, he completed a doctorate in Public Health at U.C.
+Soon after, he accepted a job as a communicable disease investigator with Santa Clara County.
+He became known for his cultural sensitivity and was named the Santa Clara Public Health Department employee of the year in 1999.
+Following a joint Master’s degree in Social Work and Public Health at San Diego State University, he completed a doctorate in Public Health at U.C.
 Berkeley School of Public Health.
 In his current work as an epidemiologist at the San Francisco Department of Public Health, he evaluates community behavioral health programs funded by San Francisco’s Mental Health Services Act.
-He develops evaluations plans and implements them in culturally and linguistically appropriate manners.
+He develops evaluations plans and implements them in culturally and linguistically.

-This program partners with schools to reach under-served middle school students to enhance their academic skills and self-confidence, and realize their potential for success in high school and college.
-The partnership, between four public school districts (Ravenswood, Sequoia Union, Redwood City and San Mateo) and seven local private schools, has served over 3,000 young people in its 20 years of operation.
+This program partners with schools to reach under-served middle school students and enhance their academic skills and self-confidence, realizing their potential for success in high school and college.
+The partnership, made between four public school districts (Ravenswood, Sequoia Union, Redwood City and San Mateo) and seven local private schools, has served over 3,000 young people in its 20 years of operation.

-A 47-year resident of the Peninsula, Mr. DeWitt has twice been honored by the California State Legislature for his public service achievements.
-He has also been honored as Menlo School’s Alumnus of the Year, has received the Peninsula Community Foundation’s highest award for volunteer public service, and has been recognized by the Boys & Girls Clubs of America for his contribution to Board leadership.
+A 47-year resident of the Peninsula, Mr. DeWitt has been honored by the California State Legislature twice for his public service achievements.
+He has also been honored as Menlo School’s Alumnus of the Year, received the Peninsula Community Foundation’s highest award for volunteer public service, and been recognized by the Boys & Girls Clubs of America for his contribution to Board leadership.